 The successful implementation of technology based MHPSS and SEL requires a significant investment of time.
 Educators are already operating under great stress and pressure and may also be emotionally unable to deliver this type of support to others in the prevailing circumstances.
 Capacity building training, self-learning or peer-to-peer learning, preparing e-lessons and applying e-learning pedagogical approaches has placed added time and psychosocial demands on many educators.
-Systems that were plagued by staff shortages have been particularly hard hit by the pandemic.
-The chronic shortage of general counsellors has constrained the extent to which MHPSS can be diversified and scaled to appropriately respond to the crisis.
+Systems that were plaqued by staff shortages have been particularly hard hit by the pandemic.